Australia in the Eurovision Song Contest 2022: Competing entries

 On 26 August 2021, SBS announced an open submission for interested songwriters to submit their songs online until 26 September 2021.
 Over half of the composers or songwriters of a song were required to be citizens or permanent residents of Australia and songs were required to be in English or an Aboriginal and Torres Strait Islander language.
 Ten songs were selected for the competition from the received submissions and performers of the selected songs were determined by SBS in consultation with the songwriters.
 The chosen competing acts were announced in three sets: the first on 28 October 2021, the second on 26 November 2021, and the third on 14 December 2021.
 Simultaneous to the final artist reveal, it was announced that an eleventh 'wildcard artist' would be selected through a TikTok contest.
 Candidates were required to send a live vocal performance clip of any particular song, up to one minute long, with submissions opened until 16 January 2022.
 Erica Padilla was the selected candidate.

 Final

 The final took place on 26 February 2022.
 The combination of public votes (50%) and a five-member jury (50%) selected the winner.
-The jury consisted of Alexandra Rotan from Keiino, Darren Hayes of the group Savage Garden, Millie Petriella from APRA AMCOS, Emily Griggs, the SBS Head of Food and Entertainment, and Creative Director and producer Paul Clarke.
+The jury consisted of Alexandra Rotan of Keiino, Darren Hayes of the group Savage Garden, Millie Petriella from APRA AMCOS, Emily Griggs, the SBS Head of Food and Entertainment, and Creative Director and producer Paul Clarke.
 Moreover, for the first time, the public votes were ranked.
 According to producer Paul Clarke, the most points an act could get was the same amount that such act could get from the jury.
 In addition to the performances of the competing entries, the show was opened by Keiino, who represented Norway in the Eurovision Song Contest 2019, and Montaigne, who represented Australia in the Eurovision Song Contest 2021.
 Montaigne also performed as an interval act together with David Byrne.